What is the MacArthur Foundation?

 Chicago is MacArthur’s headquarters and our home.
 Our offices are in the historic Marquette Building, located at 140 S. Dearborn Street.
 Completed in 1895, the Marquette Building is a Chicago Landmark, a National Historic Landmark, and is listed in the National Register of Historic Places.
 Learn more about the historic Marquette Building.

-MacArthur also has offices located in India, Mexico, Nigeria, and Russia.
+MacArthur also has offices located in India, Mexico, and Nigeria.
 Access our contact information.